-OEI's core values are ownership, teamwork, continuous improvement, competence, and ethical behavior.
-Our purpose and passion is solving our customer's problems; we empathize with our customers, analyze and solve the problem, then deliver the solution.
+OEI's foundation is ownership, teamwork, continuous improvement, competence, and ethical behavior.
+Our purpose and passion are solving our customer's problems; with emphasis on empathizing with our customers, analyzing, and solving the problem, then delivering the appropriate solution.
 We truly listen to people to really understand the problem and then deliver a thoughtful, comprehensive solution.